 I bet you’ve heard that Singapore is expensive, right?
-It’s true and some of the prices may come as a shock after you’ve toured the rest of Southeast Asia.
+It’s true, and some of the prices may come as a shock after you’ve toured the rest of Southeast Asia.
 While you won’t find US$5 beds or US$1 beers, there are ways to keep your spending down.
-If you’re willing to rough it out, some things can be enjoyed in Singapore for free.
+If you’re willing to rough it out, you can enjoy some things in Singapore for free.
 You don’t have to do that, though, to spend less than US$50 over two days.

 This post is going to lay out a cunning plan for a cheap-and-rough overnight stay; if you want to spend more time in Singapore, you may want to look at my two-week itinerary for ideas.

 (As of 1 May 2018, US$1.00 = S$1.33)

 There are several ways one might visit Singapore for a short time.
 For instance, you may want to have a look around the city on a layover without staying overnight, in which case I hope you’re reading this before you book your flights.
 Changi Airport offers transiting passengers free city tours if they have at least six hours to spare.
 If you want to do this, check the tour schedule on the website and book your flights accordingly.